Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 This flag sets the ``torch.backends.cudnn.deterministic`` flag.
 You can read more about its impact `here <https://pytorch.org/docs/stable/notes/randomness.html#cuda-convolution-benchmarking>`__

 This is likely to increase the speed of your system if your input sizes don't change.
-However, if it does, then it might make your system slower.
+However, if they do, then it might make your system slower.
 The CUDNN auto-tuner will try to find the best algorithm for the hardware when a new input size is encountered, `ref <https://discuss.pytorch.org/t/what-does-torch-backends-cudnn-benchmark-do/5936>`__.